laurab1/Infer-no/README.md

 `python confusion_builder.py `

+For each .csv file inside scv/actual the script will print:

+- The confusion matrix
+- Top 3 False Positive/False Negative misclassification errors by vulnerability category.
+    - The relative incorrect classification % represents the misclassification error percentage with respect to the total number of tests for that vulnerability type.
+    - The absolute incorrect classification % represents the misclassification error percentage with respect to the total False Positive, False Negative number.

 For each benchmark csv result file placed into `csv/actual` this script will generate a matrix.
 Note that the csv file must match the structure of the official OWASP `expectedresults-1.2.csv`